-More than 40 miles long, the Gerry Connolly Cross Country Trail runs through some of Fairfax County’s most scenic areas including the Occoquan River and Laurel Hill.
-Hike or walk and discover its rich diversity of plants, then grab a pint of Sessions in the Abyss Whole-Grain IPA or High Barbary Amber Lager at the dog-friendly Fair Winds Brewing Company, which is open for patio and inside seating with no reservation needed.
+More than 40 miles long, the Gerry Connolly Cross Country Trail runs through some of Fairfax County’s most scenic areas, including the Occoquan River and Laurel Hill.
+Hike or walk and discover its rich diversity of plants, then grab a pint of High Barbary Amber Lager or Sessions in the Abyss Whole-Grain IPA at the dog-friendly Fair Winds Brewing Company, which is open for patio and inside seating.

 Hop on the Appalachian Trail at Bear’s Den, the so-called gateway connecting hikers to the “rollercoaster” section of the trail.
-Once on the trail, it’s easy to access Bluemont Vineyard, currently offering several social distancing-friendly experiences including renting a row in their vineyards and patio service–either is great with a chilled bottle of their dry viognier.
-Walk-ins are welcome on weekdays but reservations are required on the weekend.
-If your penchant is for suds, head up to Dirt Farm Brewing, open daily for first-come, first-served outdoor seating; sweeping views of the mountains and valley are joined by beers like Shelter in Place Pale Ale and Coconut Milk Stout.
+Once on the trail, it’s easy to access Bluemont Vineyard, currently offering several social distancing-friendly experiences, including renting a row in their vineyards and patio service–either is great with a chilled bottle of their dry Viognier.
+Walk-ins are welcome on weekdays, but reservations are required on the weekend.
+If your penchant is for suds, head up to Dirt Farm Brewing, open daily for first-come, first-serve outdoor seating.
+Sweeping views of the mountains and valley are complemented by beers like Shelter in Place Pale Ale and Coconut Milk Stout.

 In the mood for a quick jaunt?
 Take a few laps around Lake Anne, the reservoir that’s part of the Difficult Run drainage area, where you just might spot a great blue heron.
-The village center surrounding the lake is home to a variety of retail and dining concepts including Lake Anne Brew House, a nano-brewery taphouse owned by the husband and wife team of Jason and Melissa Romano that’s open for limited indoor and outdoor seating; try their hefeweizen, named for that blue water fowl.
+The village center surrounding the lake is home to a variety of retail and dining concepts, including Lake Anne Brew House, a nano-brewery tap house owned by the husband and wife team of Jason and Melissa Romano that’s open for indoor and outdoor seating.
+Try their Blue Heron Hefeweizen as you watch for the majestic birds.

 Want more news like this?
 Subscribe to our Things to Do newsletter.